Short Introduction

 With a portfolio that includes over 50 peer-reviewed publications, 10 books, and several funded research projects, I am dedicated to advancing the field through both theoretical and empirical insights and practical applications.
-My teaching philosophy centres on research-informed practice and fostering intellectual curiosity, equipping students with the skills and perspectives necessary for success in today’s creative industries.
+My teaching philosophy centres on research-informed practice and fostering intellectual curiosity, equipping students with the analytical and technical skills and perspectives necessary for success in today's creative industries.

 This website offers an overview of my academic journey, publications, and ongoing projects.
 I invite you to explore my work and connect to collaborate on innovative ideas in research on music and sound.